WeZZard/Gatsblog/content/_posts/2019-01-04-the-system-and-gatsby/index.md

 ---
-title: A Document Wrapper Post Example
+title: The System and Gatsby

 ---